mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 While Apge has once again arisen as a powerful interstellar high-technology society, it retains a disciplined and reserved culture.
-The advent of the Third Imperium resurrected Apge’s importance and its Vilani-style bureaucracy reinvented itself as a key link between Vland and Core.
-While members of Apge’s ruling class have accepted their roles as Imperial citizens, the world has maintained a distinctively Vilani flavor.
+The advent of the Third Imperium resurrected Apge's importance and its Vilani-style bureaucracy reinvented itself as a key link between Vland and Core.
+While members of Apge's ruling class have accepted their roles as Imperial citizens, the world has maintained a distinctively Vilani flavor.
 Galanglic is universally spoken but Vilani is the